madhumitamukherjee/Titanic-Project/Report.md

 ![](Report_files/figure-gfm/QQ-plot%20of%20age-1.png)<!-- -->

-### Bar-plot of passenger’s Survived proportion Vs Sex in Titanic
+### Bar-plot of passenger’s Survived proportion Vs Sex ratio in Titanic

 The Bar plot of passenger’s Survived Vs Sex ratio has been demonstrated in the graph.
 The graph revels that most of the females are survived and